CanadianShield/CustomClaimProvider/README.md

 </p>

 # Logic App
 Before creating your Logic App, you have to decide which type you want to use.
-For cost perspective, in this example, I will use Consumption (less expensive).
+From cost perspective, in this example, I will use Consumption (less expensive).

 ## Flow - Get manager
 Remember that in my scenario 1, I want to get manager of user and add it into the user token.